 About Pam Weber

-Pam Weber, was born and raised in Kitchener-Waterloo, Ontario.
+Pam Weber was born and raised in Kitchener, Ontario.

-She attended University of Guelph and graduated in 1979 with a Bachelor of Arts degree, with a Fine Art major.
-At Guelph, Pam studied a wide variety of art styles, from figurative drawing to sculpture.
+She graduated from University of Guelph in 1979 with a Bachelor of Arts degree, with a Fine Art major.
+At Guelph, Pam studied a wide variety of art mediums, from figurative drawing to sculpture.
 However, it was printmaking, under the direction of accomplished printmakers Walter Bachinski and Gene Chu that gave her the greatest challenge and satisfaction.

 In printmaking, Pam found, what was for her, in art, an ideal balance between the creative artistic vision and the importance of following a measured process.

 Not surprisingly, upon graduation Pam started working in the commercial printmaking business.
-In 1981 she started Oink Ink Productions with a partner, a screen-printing company located in Kitchener.
+In 1981 she started Oink Ink Productions, a screen-printing company, with her business partner in Kitchener.
 This venture allowed her to combine her creativity with the challenges of owning and operating a successful business.

 In 1984 she married and moved to Ottawa, where she continued to study lithography, serigraphy, and graphic art, at the Ottawa School of Art and Algonquin College.
 While employed as a production artist at a screen-printing enterprise, and later a publishing company, she still managed to get involved with the local art community.
 Pam also had a brief stint as an opaque artist, applying her brush to acetate film, for Hinton Animation Studio, the producer of The Raccoon series.

-In the summer of 1995 she moved to Calgary with her husband and three boys, providing an environment to explore a new and, for her, compelling new subject matter, the Western landscape.
+In the summer of 1995 she moved to Calgary with her husband and three sons which provided an environment to explore a new and, for her, a compelling new subject matter, the Western landscape.

 She is an active member of the Alberta Society of Artists, Calgary and an associate member of the Federation of Canadian Artists, Vancouver.